 Click on the card titles or images to shop for specific cards on eBay.
 Linked sets in the descriptions go straight to product profiles.

-One of the early Edgar Martinez baseball cards doesn't feature him at all as his 1988 Donruss The Rookies image is actually of Mariners reliever Edwin Nunez.
+One of the early Edgar Martinez baseball cards doesn't feature him at all.
+His 1988 Donruss The Rookies image is actually of Mariners reliever Edwin Nunez.
 Both Mariners players did sport bushy mustaches at that time in their careers, so the confusion is somewhat understandable.
 The Rookies sets were Donruss' version of the popular Topps Traded sets.
 Each of the 56-card sets also featured a complete Donruss Diamond Kings puzzle, with 1988 offering a Stan Musial puzzle.

 Martinez is shown leading off from first base and looking to steal second on his 1991 Topps Desert Shield card.
 Gold foil stamped, typically in the upper-right corner, these cards were provided to military general stores and to servicemen and women serving in Operation Desert Shield.
 There are estimated to be about 6,800 copies of each base card.
 2016 Topps Archives features a tribute to the original Desert Shield cards that were super short prints and Martinez is included.